MNGAutriz/Rule-Engine/README.md

 ## Rule Configuration

-Rules are defined in JSON files with this structure:
+Rules are defined in JSON files with this flexible structure:

 ```json
 {